nefarious-kitsune/kyukyu/commands.md

 ## ?hero command

-Get detailed description of a hero.
+Get detailed description of a hero
+(Selene, Chione, and Aly).

 Examples:
-- `?hero meta` (information on the best heroes)
+- `?hero meta` (information about the current meta)
 - `?hero aly` (information on Aly)

 ## ?+ command